shafali03/bookmark_app/README.md

 Click on `add bookmark` to go to a form to add a bookmark.
 Fill in this form with title and url  and click `add`.
 You should see your bookmark as a link.
 Click on the link to use bookmark.
+To delete a bookmark, click the delete button next to the link.